 An initial fitting is kind of like giving your new teeth a test drive.
 A follow-up visit will be scheduled, at which time you can discuss any concerns you may have.
 The dentists will also recheck the fit and make any adjustments as needed.

 A few pointers

 It’s common for dentures to feel strange at first.
 You and your mouth are getting used to them!
 With time and adjustments as needed, any awkwardness or irritation should subside.
-Drs.
-Viola and Whitcomb will monitor any lingering sore areas, and address any ongoing issues with personalized treatment.
+Dr. Whitcomb will monitor any lingering sore areas, and address any ongoing issues with personalized treatment.

 Even if you have a mouthful of new teeth, it’s important to continue to brush your gums and areas that are often overlooked, such as the tongue and the roof of the mouth.
 The tongue harbors a lot of bacteria.
 It is critical for you to keep any remaining teeth clean, should you have partial dentures.